DEL

 Viruses: ELISA: reverse transcriptase negative; PCR: EBV -, HBV -, HCV -, HHV-8 -, HIV -,

-The DEL cell line was derived from the pleural effusion of a 12-year-old boy diagnosed with malignant histiocytosis in 1987, which is possibly anaplastic large cell lymphoma (ALCL).
-Under culture conditions, this cell line typically exhibits suspension growth.
-The DEL cell line carries the NPM1-ALK (NPM-ALK) fusion gene, resulting from a chromosomal translocation, a common genetic abnormality in ALCL observed both in children and adults.
-The fusion between NPM1 (nucleophosmin) and ALK (anaplastic lymphoma kinase) proteins generates a potent oncogenic fusion protein.
-NPM-ALK plays a crucial role in ALCL pathogenesis by activating multiple signaling pathways, such as JAK/STAT and PI3K/AKT/mTOR, which are vital in cell proliferation, survival, and other oncogenic processes.
-For instance, the persistent activation of the JAK3/STAT3 pathway is essential for the survival of NPM-ALK positive tumor cells.
+DEL cell line is derived from the pleural effusion of a 12-year-old boy with malignant histiocytosis in 1987 (possibly anaplastic large cell lymphoma, ALCL).
+This cell line tends to grow in suspension in culture.
+This DEL cell line contains the NPM1-ALK (NPM-ALK) fusion gene that was created by a chromosomal translocation, which is a common genetic disorder of ALCL in children and adults.
+The NPM1 (nucleophosmin) and ALK (anaplastic lymphoma kinase) proteins fusion into an oncogenic fusion protein.
+NPM-ALK drives ALCL pathogenesis by triggering various signaling pathways including JAK/STAT and PI3K/AKT/mTOR which are important for cell growth, survival and other oncogenes.
+For example, NPM-ALK positive tumor cells require ongoing activation of the JAK3/STAT3 pathway to continue to exist.

-Due to the presence of the NPM-ALK fusion gene, the DEL cell line serves as a critical tool for studying ALCL pathogenesis, disease progression, and potential therapeutic targets.
-Researchers employ this cell line for high-throughput drug screening and functional genetic studies to identify inhibitors targeting the NPM-ALK fusion protein, which may hold therapeutic potential for ALCL.
-Moreover, genetic research can elucidate the oncogenic mechanisms mediated by NPM1-ALK.
-Additionally, the DEL cell line can be employed to investigate the cellular biology, drug sensitivity, and interactions with other cell types related to ALCL.
+With the NPM-ALK fusion gene, DEL cell line is an invaluable resource for understanding ALCL pathology, disease progression and therapeutic targets.
+Scientists use this cell line for high-throughput drug testing and functional genetic analysis to discover inhibitors that block the NPM-ALK fusion protein that might be therapeutically useful for ALCL.
+In addition, genetic studies could explain the oncogenic activity of NPM1-ALK.
+Moreover, the DEL cell line can be used to study ALCL cellular biology, drug tolerance, and relationships with other cell lines.

 Fig. 1.
 ALK-positive anaplastic large cell lymphoma (ALCL) (Satou, A., Takahara, T., et al., 2022).